 Google loves combining multiple keywords in your content to respond to long-tail search queries.
 Writing longer copies by combining multiple keywords and creating sections and subsections is better than dividing your content into ultra-short pieces targeting a single keyword.

-Shorter copies on your site, if they are around a similar topic, may likely cause keyword cannibalization problems as well.
+Shorter copies on your site, if they are around a similar topic, may likely compete with each other, and can cause keyword cannibalization problems.

-I personally stay away from it, since I got better results by writing the richest keyword dense content.
+I personally not practice it anymore since I got better results by writing the richest keyword dense content.